DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/deploy-pipeline.md

 1. Create two credentials on the `Credential` page:

-    - docker-credential: The username and password used to access the image repository.
+    - docker-credential: The username and password used to access the container registry.
     - demo-dev-kubeconfig: Used to access the Kubernetes cluster using this kubeconfig.

 2. After the creation is complete, you can see the credential information on the `Credential List` page.